joeyfb/module-dynamic-linker/readme.md

 ## How to

-For basic usage, just install the module then fill out `links.json` with your files and links.
+For basic usage, just install the module then fill out a `dynamic-links.json` with your files and links and place it within the base modules folder.
 Refer to the code below for visual examples.

-	//links.json
+	//in modules/dynamic-links.json
 	{
 	  // only if using a redirect, then generated URL of links will change "redirect": "downloads",